Triumph Bonneville T120: T120 export models

+For late 1966-1967 Similar spec to the previous T120C TT Specials, but with lower compression, smaller Amal concentric carburetors, altered steering geometry and fitted with standard street Bonneville parts.

 1964 model of the T120C for the US East Coast.
 In 1968 Evel Knievel jumped the Caesar's Palace Casino fountains on a Bonneville T120TT, and was seriously injured breaking many bones after losing control on landing.